louisjdmartin/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

    }

-When you invoque a RPC throught :py:class:`~DIRAC.TornadoServices.Client.TornadoClient` it returns server response and the rpcStub in a S_OK/S_ERROR, rpcStub is a dictionnary with some informations about the Client.
+When you invoque a RPC throught :py:class:`~DIRAC.TornadoServices.Client.TornadoClient` it returns server response and the rpcStub, rpcStub is a dictionnary with some informations about the Client.
 Interface and usages are the same as :py:class:`~DIRAC.Core.DISET.RPCClient`.
 So, you can also use :py:class:`~DIRAC.TornadoServices.Client.RPCClientSelector` instead of :py:class:`~DIRAC.TornadoServices.Client.TornadoClient` or :py:class:`~DIRAC.Core.DISET.RPCClient`. :py:class:`~DIRAC.TornadoServices.Client.RPCClientSelector` will choose for your the right client to use.